LeoPBgit/Pikzilla-Racing/docs/memory-bank/systemPatterns.md

 3. **Mobile-First Approach**: Designing for mobile and enhancing for larger screens
 4. **Flexible Images**: Images that scale with their containers
 5. **CSS Grid and Flexbox**: For complex, responsive layouts
+6. **Consistent Spacing**: Standard spacing rules, including 150px spacing before the footer on all pages

 ```css
 /* Example Responsive Pattern */